ucopacme/start-here/one_day_workshops/aws_console.rst

 -  Did the S3 Bucket really get deleted?
 (Hint: is it listed still with all the other S3 Buckets?)

--  How can you confirm?
-Hint: At bottom of screen click on 'success', on window that pops up, click on trash can.
-A verification of deletion is listed
+-  How can you confirm? **Hint:** At bottom of screen click on 'success', on the window that pops up, click on the trash can.
+A verification of deletion is given.

 **IMPORTANT NOTE:** When deleting an S3 bucket via AWS-CLI or SDK, you are **REQUIRED** to empty the bucket before it allows you to delete the